-Taylor, a Whig, was the representative for Ohio's 10th congressional district from 1853 to 1855.
+Taylor was the representative for Ohio’s 10th congressional district and was a Whig.
+He served from 1853 to 1855.

 From Dec 1847 to Mar 1855, Taylor missed 264 of 2,112 roll call votes, which is 12.5%.
 This is better than the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.

 |Dec 1847-Mar 1848||101||4||4.0%||4th|

 |Dec 1848-Mar 1849||155||6||3.9%||4th|

 |Dec 1854-Mar 1855||155||14||9.0%||8th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000